Copacabana Fort revolt: Casualties in Copacabana

 The number of those rescued may have exceeded 80, including a team from Brasília Filmes that tried to film the revolt; the driver was killed in the shootout and the operator and bookkeeper were wounded.
 Epitácio Pessoa visited the revolutionaries in the hospital.
 Among the government supporters, colonel Potiguara reported six deaths, with several more injured, before the bayonet charge.
 In this charge, a sergeant was killed by Siqueira Campos, who was shot while stabbing his liver with his bayonet.
-Historian Glauco Carneiro quantified 33 government supporters dead or wounded.
+Historian Glauco Carneiro counted 33 government supporters dead or wounded.
 Gazeta de Notícias reported 14 rebels dead, in addition to 5 wounded.
 Among the loyalists, still with uncertainty, there might have been 10 dead and 4 wounded.
 Correio da Manhã reported 30 wounded, between both forces, 13 privates, an "inferior" (probably a sergeant) and Mário Carpenter; at this point Newton Prado had not yet died.
-Another source gives 6 dead and 20 wounded among legal forces in Copacabana.
+Another source gives 6 dead and 20 wounded among government forces in Copacabana.

 The number of rebels in combat was given as 18 (3 officers and 15 soldiers) the following morning by Gazeta de Notícias.
 The newspaper was the first to use this number, which became mythical, being soon exalted in verse and prose.
-In Hélio Silva's words, "in a cold and rigorous calculation, that number that history has kept as a symbol, is not reached."
+In Hélio Silva's words, "in a cold and rigorous calculation, that number that history has kept as a symbol, is not reached".
 There were several desertions along the way, and not all of them were recorded.
 The testimonies contradict each other.